Jennifer Lawrence Wore the Anti-Trend Shoe Style That French Women Love

 The perfect mesh flats because you don't have to worry about having a fresh pedicure.

+Everything about these Jeffrey Campbell shoes—the material, the price, and the comfort.

+These are giving designer energy but are a fraction of the cost.

-If it wasn't clear by now, you need mesh flats for this season and beyond.
+If it wasn't clear by now, you need a pair of see-through flats for this season and beyond.
+And these raffia ones are the perfect summer staples.

+The ultimate Mary Jane flats to wear with dresses, jeans, and skirts alike.
+These went straight to my wish-list.

 Nikki Chwatt is an associate fashion editor based in New York City.
 She joined Who What Wear in 2024 after writing fashion, beauty, and lifestyle content for WWD, Well+Good, Editorialist, and more.
 With a passion for personal style and the creativity that comes with it, one of Chwatt's goals is to help others understand that there is no such thing as a “good” or “bad” style; it’s just about putting an outfit together that makes you feel confident in yourself.
 When she's not writing, you can find her taking a Pilates class, reading a powerful romance novel, or exploring a new wellness spot in Manhattan.